MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/intro-saleshub.md

 # Use the Sales Hub app to access Dynamics 365 Sales features

 Sales Hub is a free app from Microsoft.
-It's preinstalled and comes with several core features to help you get started using Dynamics 365 Sales quickly.
+It's preinstalled and comes with several core sales and sales premium features to help you get started using Dynamics 365 Sales quickly.

 > [!TIP]
 > We recommend that you use the Sales Hub app unless your organization follows unique sales practices that warrant a custom app.
 For a comparison, see [Sales Hub app versus custom app](saleshub-customapp.md).